yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 Can have only one DHCP Option set

 Size from /16 to /28
+You can add up to 5 CIDR ranges to your VPC

 Reserved IP addresses (first 4 + last):
 - 10.0.0.0 - Network address